anoukperq/reuseable_snippets/onepager met propositie.md

 # Reduce waste in your translation process

 Do you feel your translation process should be optimized in order to meet the international business challenges?
 And are you not afraid to make some changes in the way you work?
-Meet us, translation consultantcy Subject to Change.
+Meet us, translation innovation consultants Subject to Change.

 ## Translation starts to hurt when it is time to scale up.

 Most companies are perfectly capable of publishing their content in one or two languages.
 Time to market is acceptable, costs are within range and usually these are languages that someone in house can assess.
-The trouble starts when internationalization is taking off and publishing is necessary in 3 languages or more.
+The trouble starts when internationalization is taking off and publishing is necessary in 3 or more languages.
-All of the sudden, the process of multilingual publishing starts to hurt.
-This potentially seriously endangers the international expansion.
+All of a sudden, multilingual publishing starts to hurt.
+So much that it will seriously endanger the results of international expansion.

 In most cases companies turn to a translation agency for help, leaving their internal processes for content creation and publishing as they are.

-Usually, they find that not only have costs increased by a factor 2, a lot of effort is still required and the time to market and quality is still not what would be ideal in order to reach the international challenges of the company.
+Usually, they find that not only have costs increased by a factor 2, a lot of effort is still required and the time to market and quality is still not what is needed in order to reach the international challenges of the company.

-In many organizations the opportunity costs of a broken translation process are substantial.
+In most organizations the costs of a broken translation process are substantial.
+And even more, the opportunities if the process is not broken are countless.

 ## What is the cause of all this?

 The main issue is that standard translation processes do not allow for change and - consequently - for failure.
-And as, in most cases, content creation and translation is still a human task - things will go wrong and will need to be corrected.
+As these days, quality is defined as the ability to quickly respond to user feedback, change must be at the core of your process.
+Moreover, as content creation and translation is still a human task, mistakes are made and need to be corrected.
-Most publishing processes in multiple languages break when this happens.
+However, most publishing processes in multiple languages break when this happens.

 People's natural reactions to this are the following: